Vyral/ryan-ahearn/_posts/2019-02-26-a-market-update-tracking-current-numbers--what-they-mean-for-you.md

 How about days on market?
 Currently, **that number sits at an average of 40 days—a 17.6% increase. &nbsp;**

-The last thing we’ll explore is our months’ supply of inventory.
+The last thing we’ll explore is our month's supply of inventory.
 It’s important to first note that a well-balanced market here in San Diego County is six months’ worth of supply.
 With that in mind, **we have 2.3 months’ worth of inventory at this time; that’s a 43.8% year-over-year increase.** &nbsp;&nbsp;

 What does all of this mean for buyers and sellers?